p1ng-request/docs/templates/Notion/Notion_Add_icon_image_to_page.md

 **Author:** [Maxime Jublou](https://www.linkedin.com/in/maximejublou)

-This notebook add icon image to page with external url
+**Description:** This notebook allows users to add an icon image to a Notion page.

 ## Input